Citizens' War Memorial

 The Citizens' War Memorial (alternate: Soldiers' War Memorial) in Cathedral Square, Christchurch, is one of the two major memorials in the city to World War I. It is located immediately north of ChristChurch Cathedral.
-The annual Anzac Day service was held there until the February 2011 earthquake.
+The annual Anzac Day service was held there until the February 2011 earthquake; since then the memorial has been behind the fence around the cathedral.
 It is a Category I heritage structure registered with Heritage New Zealand.
-In 2022, the memorial will be put back on display.
+Between 2021 and 2022, the memorial was repaired and shifted 50 m to the west.
+The Citizens' War Memorial was used for the 2023 ANZAC day dawn service in Christchurch.

 Geography

-The Citizens' War Memorial is located in Cathedral Square in Christchurch immediately north of ChristChurch Cathedral.
-The land on which it is built is owned by the Anglican Church.
+The Citizens' War Memorial is located in Cathedral Square in Christchurch.
+In its original position, it was immediately north of ChristChurch Cathedral on land owned by the Anglican Church.
 The heritage tram passes the memorial on the road that goes behind and around the cathedral.

+The memorial was dismantled beginning in April 2021 and placed into storage, undergoing earthquake repairs.
+The redevelopment of the cathedral placed a visitor centre in the place of the memorial, necessitating its relocation.
+City councillors resolved to have it reinstated 50 m to the west on land owned by Christchurch City Council.
+In November 2022, the stone structure making up the memorial was completed, with the bronze figures to be installed over the coming months.
+The intention is to have the reinstatement completed by 25 April 2023, i.e. for Anzac Day.